jayfiveshin/bowling/README.md

 This is a bowling calculator.
 It can calculate bowling scores.
 That's all it does for now.

-I will be turning this int a rails application and add a web interface for it.
+I will be turning this into a rails application and add a web interface for it.

 I hope to turn this into a bowling game app that will be playable on a